Hi Sweet Friends,

 7. Cut back on restaurants.
 Aye, Chihuahua, do those restaurant bills pile up!
 Rather than escaping to the local Denny’s, make your kitchen the new hot spot.
 Fabu cookbooks, romantic dinners at home, potlucks, picnics and rowdy get-togethers all make dinner a family affair.
 I’m not saying that you should never step foot in a restaurant again; just try to limit your visits.
-If you’re intimidated by making anything beyond toast, learn the basics with me and Chef Chad Sarno through our online Crazy Sexy Cooking Classes.
-You’ll be a confident cook in no time.

 8. Make your food last and get creative with leftovers.
 Wash and store your produce in Debbie Meyer Green Bags (they extend life expectancy).
 And when your produce looks like it’s about to go south, resuscitate it in a delicious stew.
 How about leftovers?
 Don’t toss them.
 With a little TLC, leftovers can be transformed into fresh new meals.
 Batch cooking is another way to save time and money.
 Double or triple your favorite recipe and freeze the leftovers for a quick and healthy meal when you’re in a pinch.